lodgeit-labs/accounts-assessor/README.md

 see [tests2/runner/README.md](tests2/runner/README.md)

 #### through a custom GPT
-we have an experimental endpoint for [custom GPT](https://openai.com/blog/introducing-gpts), which you can register as an "action" - https://robust1.ueueeu.eu/ai3/openapi.json
+we have an experimental endpoint for [custom GPT](https://openai.com/blog/introducing-gpts), which you can register as an "action" - https://robust1.ueueeu.eu/ai3/openapi.json - see [/wiki/CustomGPT.md]

 ## example input files